-Jesus makes it clear if you cannot love your enemy as is taught, and if not over bread and wine end this war, then off to court.
-He recommends it is better to settle out of court.
+Jesus makes it clear if you cannot love your enemy as is taught, talking to them in good faith to end war the next best thing.
 Let’s give negotiators for Korea Peace the game plan to succeed.
-Empathy: Each side willing to give the other what it needs to feel safe as all sides “stand down” from war and all sides build up for peace.
+Empathy: Each side willing to give the other what it needs to feel safe, as all sides “stand down” step by step from war and all sides build up step by step trust in peace.
 A time for healing to begin … and perhaps in time reunion of this noble people.
 Soft power.

-As of now United States intransigence guarantees failure of Korea Peace, so I assume the powers that be on our side, are either blind, or cunningly undermine the peace building.
+As of now United States intransigence guarantees failure of Korea Peace, so I assume the powers that be on our side, are either blind, or cunningly undermining Korea Peace.

 Psalm 120 v.
 7: “I am for peace, but when I speak, they are for fighting”.